ccibeekeoc42/DataStructuresAlgorithm_Master/README.md

 ---

-1. Write a function that takes in a list/ array of numbers and returns the maximum value in the array.
+1. [Max Value] Write a function that takes in a list/ array of numbers and returns the maximum value in the array.
 Solve without any build in methods.
    - [Video Walkthrough](https://www.youtube.com/watch?v=fydPf6rO5-E)

 ```python